ing-bank/ing-open-banking-cli/scripts/javascript/README.md

 ## Other scripts

-- For connecting to Showcase API we provide three scripts:
+* For connecting to Showcase API we provide three scripts:
-  - `call_showcase_single` which uses the old Cavage signature
+  * `call_showcase_single` which uses the old Cavage signature
-  - `call_showcase_mtls` which uses mutual TLS authentication
+  * `call_showcase_mtls` which uses mutual TLS authentication
-  - `call_showcase_jws` which uses the new JWS signature when making the request
+  * `call_showcase_jws` which uses the new JWS signature when making the request

-- `call_payment_registration` which registers a new merchant for Payment Request Registration API, another premium API from ING
+* `call_payment_registration` which registers a new merchant for Payment Request Registration API, another premium API from ING

-- `call_account_information_api` which goes through the flow of retrieving account data for a customer.
+* `call_account_information_api` which goes through the flow of retrieving account data for a customer.
 This is a PSD2 API.

-## Configuration:
+## Configuration

 Inside the `apps/` directory you create your own configuration and use your own certificates.
 Use the configuration files provided in the `apps/sandbox/` directory as an example, all parameters are mandatory.